domashno/junk/README.md

 # SwedenCities.sql
-# Is SQL Script file to create cites with regions from sweden.
+# SQL Script file to create cites with regions from sweden.